NYU Paris Faculty

 Professor of French as a Foreign Language, graduated from Paris Diderot University (Paris VII), Isabelle Coydon is a phonetics specialist, graduated from Sorbonne Nouvelle University (Paris III).
 She is responsible for the Tandem Paris-NYU language exchange program, she also teaches at La Sorbonne and Sciences Po Paris.
 She is an author of several French learning text books.

-I am a global lecturer at NYU Paris and an associate member of the Institut Jean-Nicod (CNRS-ENS-EHESS).
-I am interested in the normative constraints at the basis of linguistic expression, and in the epistemology of disciplines that are concerned with natural language.
+I am a Global Lecturer at NYU Paris.
+I am interested in the normative constraints at the basis of linguistic expression, and in the epistemology of disciplines concerned with natural language.

 Educated at the Lycée Louis-Le-Grand, Jean-Philippe Dedieu holds an MBA from ESSEC Business School and a Ph.D. in History and Sociology from the École des Hautes Études en Sciences Sociales (EHESS).
 His research focuses on the political history and sociology of African diaspora.